justMoritz/scrollimate.js/readme.md

 1. Follow the Instructions for Scrollimate Installation
 2. Call the Method once on the page: `<script> scrollimate.saScroll; </script>` (You may also use the init function by supplying 'saScroll' as an additional argument)

+#### <a name="saScrollBasic"></a>ADVANCED SETUP:

+The above method cancels any scroll on user-input, in order to preserve and respect the user's scroll before the automatic scroll.
+Alternatively, you can *force* the scroll by calling the method with a force argument like so:

+`scrollimate.saScroll('force')`

+As with any method called with arguments, you can currently NOT call this functionality via the init method.

+_

 ---
 ---